-In this regard, the Central Bank of Cyprus has in place a strict regulatory framework aimed at preventing abuse within the financial sector.
+It is noted that the Central Bank of Cyprus has in place a strict regulatory framework aimed at preventing abuse within the financial sector for terrorist financing purposes.

 Furthermore, it should be noted that the eight Special recommendations of the Financial Action Task Force (FATF) on Terrorism Financing are fully implemented in the Republic of Cyprus.